Respect/Rest/README.md

 Thin controller for RESTful applications

 **This is a work in progress and has not been tested on production environments.**
+**This project is known to work only on PHP 5.3.5 or more recent.**

 Highlights: